Pipe as Pressure Vessel: Classification and Considerations

 Introduction to a pipe considered a pressure vessel

-The world of pressurized systems is vast, encompassing a range of equipment from boilers to tanks.
+The world of pressurized systems is vast, covering everything from boilers to tanks.
 But what about pipes?
-Are they considered pressure vessels?
-This article delves into the nuances of this question, offering clarity on where pipes stand in the realm of pressure vessels.
+Are they pressure vessels?
+This article dives into that question, breaking down the difference and where pipes fit in the world of pressure vessels.

 What’s What in the World of Pressure